 Sometimes, leads are disqualified and marked as ‘bad’.
 Other times, the sales team opts to move them back to the marketing-qualified stage.
 However, potential customers who have the right answers for the qualifying questions become sales-qualified leads.

 Sales-qualified leads are at the third and final step of the process.
 At this point, the sales team will determine whether potential clients have the budget, authority, need, and timing necessary to purchase.
 This is known as a BANT analysis.
 The process includes determining whether potential clients have enough financing for the product or service, whether they have an urgent need that needs to be addressed, and if they know the time frame in which they hope to find a solution.

 Finally, the sales team must ensure they’re speaking to the decision-maker for the business.
 When potential clients pass all parts of the BANT analysis, they become a qualified lead and the deal progressed by your company’s sales representatives.

 Lead qualification services

-Contact HelloSells to start capturing and qualify your leads today.
+Contact HelloSells to start answering your calls and qualify your leads 24/7/365.